box/developer.box.com/guides/tooling/cli/quick-start/install-and-configure.md

 </ImageFrame>

-Click the **Grant Access to Box** button that appears in the browser window.
+Click the **Grant access to Box** button that appears in the browser window.

 <ImageFrame center>